 \subsection{Successes in one dimension}

 When parameterization spaces are one-dimensional, it is known that there exist uniformly controllable linear ensemble systems.
-Roughly speaking, uniform controllability implies that all the individual systems are simultaneously controllable under a common control input.
-A precise definition will be given shortly.

-We take below a simple but illustrative example: Consider a scalar linear ensemble system parameterized by a variable~$\sigma$ that belongs to the unit closed interval $[0,1]$:
+We take below a simple but illustrative example: Consider a scalar linear ensemble system over the closed unit interval $[0,1]$:

-Throughout the paper, we use $x(t, \sigma)$ to denote the state of an individual system and $u(t)$ to denote a common control input.
-In the example, $x(t, \sigma)$ and $u(t)$ are scalars.
-For a fixed time~$t$, the collective of $x(t,\sigma)$, for $\sigma\in [0,1]$, will be referred to as a profile.
-In the paper, we consider only continuous profiles, i.e., $x(t,\sigma)$ is continuous in~$\sigma$.
+where $x(t, \sigma)\in \R$ is the current state of an individual system indexed by $\sigma$, and $u(t)\in \R$ is the control input common to all individual systems.
+For a fixed time~$t$, the collective of $x(t,\sigma)$, for $\sigma\in [0,1]$, is called a {\em profile}, which we denote by $\chi(t)$.
+The profile $\chi(t)$ can be viewed as a function $\chi(t): \Sigma \to \R$, sending $\sigma$ to $x(t,\sigma)$.
+For this example, we assume that profiles are continuous functions.
+Then, uniform controllability of system~\eqref{eq:exampleone} is, roughly speaking, the capability of using the scalar control input $u(t)$ to steer from an arbitrary initial profile $\chi(0)$ to reach a profile which is $\mathrm{L}^\infty$-close to a given, but arbitrary, target profile $\hat \chi$.

-For uniform controllability, the controllable subspace associated with~\eqref{eq:exampleone} is the uniform closure of the vector space (over $\R$) spanned by columns of $A^kB$, for $k\ge 0$.
-The $(A, B)$ pair of system~\eqref{eq:exampleone} is simply given by $A(\sigma) = \sigma$ and $B(\sigma) = 1$ for all $\sigma\in [0,1]$.
+In this setup, the controllable subspace associated with system~\eqref{eq:exampleone} is the uniform closure of the vector space (over $\R$) spanned by $a^kb$, for $k\ge 0$, where the associated $(a, b)$ pair is given by $a(\sigma) := \sigma$ and $b(\sigma) := 1$ for all $\sigma\in [0,1]$.
 System~\eqref{eq:exampleone} is uniformly controllable if and only if the controllable subspace comprises continuous functions from $[0,1]$ to $\R$ (see Lemma~\ref{lem:controllablesubspace} below).
-Here, $A^kB$ are the monomials~$\sigma^k$.
+Here, $a^kb$ are simply the monomials~$\sigma^k$.
 By Stone-Weierstrass theorem~\cite[Ch.~7]{rudin1976principles}, any continuous function on $[0,1]$ can be approximated uniformly and arbitrarily well by polynomials.
 Thus, system~\eqref{eq:exampleone} is uniformly controllable.